 -Target keyword search phrase integrated the appropriate amount in headline, title, sub-headline, and the content’s body

 -Links to relevant authoritative sites, links back to your own site, and other coded link specificities

 As the list goes on, these qualities of on-page optimization are utilized the best when done correctly and effectively.
-On-page optimization creates yet another avenue for your site to be noticed by Google and ranked accordingly to it’s quality of content and relevance in related searches.
-The most efficient way to tackle these technical issues with an SEO audit.
+On-page optimization creates yet another avenue for your site to be noticed and ranked according to its content quality and Google search relevance.
+The most efficient way to tackle these technical issues with an SEO audit service.

-How You Can Improve Your Google Results #3 – High Authority Back Linking
+How You Can Improve Your Google Results With High Authority Back Linking

 The inbound links of your site continue to enhance the authority of your site to your competitors, your possible leads/customers, and Google’s rankings.
 Building backlinks can go a long way in your SEO campaign.